cluesurf/tone/intro.md

 Hello!
-Welcome to Tune Text!
+Welcome to Tone Text!

 Here you will find a guide to each important sound and sound sequence for speaking the languages of Planet Earth.